By ·Updated July 2026

 This is where most coffee writing about New York stops paying attention, and where it gets interesting.

-Buffalo has 3 — Tipico Coffee and Undergrounds Coffee House & Roastery lead a scene that has tracked Buffalo's broader downtown revival.
-Syracuse adds another 3, and Ithaca — small population, outsized customer base from Cornell and Ithaca College — supports 3 specialty operators including Forty Weight Coffee Roaster and Copper Horse Coffee Roasters.
+Buffalo has 6 — Tipico Coffee and Undergrounds Coffee House & Roastery lead a scene that has tracked Buffalo's broader downtown revival, with public espresso + coffee roasting small batches since 2013 and two-brother fair-trade-organic operation Traffick Coffee Roasters filling out the bench.
+Syracuse adds another 6, including Recess Coffee House, roasting since 2007, and Ithaca — small population, outsized customer base from Cornell and Ithaca College — supports 3 specialty operators including Forty Weight Coffee Roaster and Copper Horse Coffee Roasters.

 The pattern across the upstate metros is consistent: small indie scenes that have outlasted most of the regional chains, anchored by university customer bases and post-industrial downtowns that are slowly turning over.
 Rochester and Buffalo both punch above their reputations.